-Either party may appeal the district's decision or dismissal of a formal complaint or any allegation in the complaint, if the party believes that a procedural irregularity affected
+Either party may appeal the district's decision or dismissal of a formal complaint or any allegation in the complaint, if the party believes that a procedural irregularity affected the outcome, new evidence is available that could affect the outcome, or a conflict of interest or bias by the Title IX Coordinator, investigator(s), or decision-maker(s) affected the outcome.
+If an appeal is filed, the district shall: (34 CFR 106.45)

-- 1. Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties - 2.
-Ensure that the decision-maker(s) for the appeal is trained in accordance with 34 CFR 106.45 and is not the same decision-maker(s) who reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator - 3.
-Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome - 4.
-Issue a written decision describing the result of the appeal and the rationale for the result - 5.
-Provide the written decision simultaneously to both parties
+1. Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties

+2. Ensure that the decision-maker(s) for the appeal is trained in accordance with 34 CFR 106.45 and is not the same decision-maker(s) who reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator

+3. Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome

+4. Issue a written decision describing the result of the appeal and the rationale for the result

+5. Provide the written decision simultaneously to both parties

 An appeal must be filed in writing within 10 calendar days of receiving the determination, stating the grounds for the appeal and including any relevant documentation in support of the appeal.
 Appeals submitted after this deadline are not timely and shall not be considered.
-Either party has the right to file a complaint with the U.S. Equal Employment Opportunity Commission.
+Either party has the right to file a complaint with the U.S. Department of Education's Office for Civil Rights.